-A living trust is one of the most helpful tools in estate planning.
-Many estate attorneys recommend creating one when planning your estate, as it gives you control in both life and death.
+A living trust is one of the most helpful estate planning tools.
+Many wills & estate attorneys recommend creating one when planning your estate, as it gives you control in both life and death.
 The best part of a living trust is it helps your heirs avoid lengthy probate battles and even estate taxes.
 This means that the heirs you choose in life get to take everything you’d like to leave them.

 - Have minor beneficiaries

 - Are recently married

 - In a second marriage or older relationship

 - Want to prepare for if you’re incapacitated